 If you don’t have insurable interest, then it’s hard for insurance companies to outweigh the risk of insuring someone who doesn’t own the car.
-The person driving the car could easily just damage the car themselves if the owner ever gets on their bad side — with no penalty to the driver of the car.
+The person driving the car could easily just damage the car themselves if the owner ever gets on their bad side.

 And to take it even further, if insurance companies were willing to insure cars that an individual didn’t own, then what would stop someone with a bad driving record to ask their friend to insure their car for them, in order to get a lower rate.
 This can easily get car insurance companies into very tricky territory.

 If you’re able to convince the owner of the car to add you to their insurance policy, this doesn’t mean they have to make the payment each month.

 While you might be able to find a way to get insurance for a car you don’t own, it might be difficult to find the optimal solution for you and the car owner.
 The key is to prove to insurance companies that you need to use the car and you have to be the one to set up the insurance.